deliteser112/eclipse-platform-releng-buildtools/README.md

 This is the software that [Google Registry][google-registry] uses to operate TLDs such as .GOOGLE, .HOW, .SOY, and .みんな.

+For more in-depth documentation, including install and setup instructions, see the Markdown documents in the `docs` directory.

 ### What is a Registry?

 When it comes to internet land, ownership flows down the following hierarchy: